Bailiff’s Ukraine Appeal

 All Lower School students are allocated a Sixth Form “buddy” from their House, with whom they share numerous experiences such as the annual “Buddy Miles” charity walk and “Buddy baking”.
 This facilitates an effective vertical integration of students within College and instils a sense of belonging.

 After an induction process in September involving days out of College allowing the new students to bond, all students in KS3 follow a broad and balanced curriculum covering core academic and creative subjects and physical education.
-Students have a weekly PSHE lesson throughout their time in Lower School and in Year 7 have a weekly “Challenge curriculum” lesson.
-These provide an opportunity to develop their spiritual, cultural and moral education as well as learning about resilience and wellbeing.
+Students have a weekly PSHE lesson throughout their time in Lower School which this year will involve 6 joint lessons with VCJ.